Haoming9810/CSS143B-2020Fall/homework/homework_4/problem_2.md

 ### 2. (30pt) Sort a single linked list RECURSIVELY

+Note that his linked list implementation does NOT use a dummy node.

 In this task, we need to write the code to implement this sort.
 The requirements are:

 - Must use recursion.